somecallmejosh/ux-engineering-portfolio/content/blog/cross-functional-team-collaboration.md

 That one conversation set the tone: respectful, collaborative, and centered on the user.

 ## Clear Roles, Fewer Surprises
-A lot of the friction in cross-functional teams doesn't come from disagreement&mdash;it comes from assumption.
+A lot of the friction in cross-functional teams doesn't come from disagreement, it comes from assumption.
 People assume someone else is owning a task.
 Or they assume that because it looks easy in the design, it'll be easy to build.

 On this project, the team got really good at spelling things out: who's updating the shared components, who's handling testing, who's keeping an eye on responsiveness, who's communicating the rollout.
-Nobody was micromanaged&mdash;just clear on what they were responsible for.
+Nobody was micromanaged,, just clear on what they were responsible for.

 It wasn't about control.
 It was about ownership, and it made everything smoother.